autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 9.md

 - ΣF<sub>a</sub> + ΣF<sub>b</sub> = m<sub>a</sub>a<sub>a</sub> + m<sub>b</sub>a<sub>b</sub>
 - ΣFΔt = Δp<sub>total</sub>
 	- ***IMPULSE MOMENTUM THEOREM***
-- In a system of objects, internal forece are forces that one object in the system oexerts on an
+- In a system of objects, internal forces are forces that one object in the system exerts on another object in the system.
+External fordces are foreces exerted on object sin the system by other outside forces
 # 9.4
 # 9.5
 # 9.6